Int-amplified endomorphisms of compact K\"ahler spaces: Equivariant minimal model program: Proof of Theorem

-The result below is known in the projective case (cf.~\cite[Lemma 6.1]{meng2018building} or \cite[Lemma 8.1]{meng2017building}) and we show that it also holds in the analytic setting.
+The result below is known in the projective case (cf.~ \cite[Lemma 8.1]{meng2017building}) and we show that it also holds in the analytic setting.
 We rewrite the proof in the analytic version by highlighting the differences and skipping the same parts.
-The difficulty is that there do not exist enough integral ample divisors in the analytic setting.
-Nevertheless, since every analytic subvariety outside the singular locus determines an integral homology class, the idea of the early proof is valid in the present case. \begin{lem} Let $f:X\rightarrow X$ be an int-amplified endomorphism of a compact K\"ahler space of dimension $n\ge 1$.
+The main difference is that, here, we may not have integral ample divisors in the analytic setting.
+Nevertheless, since every analytic subvariety outside the singular locus determines an integral homology class, the idea of the previous proof is valid in the present case. \begin{lem} Let $f:X\rightarrow X$ be an int-amplified endomorphism of a normal compact K\"ahler space, which is of dimension $n\ge 1$ and has at worst rational singularities.
 Suppose $A\subseteq X$ is a closed subvariety with $f^{-i}f^i(A)=A$ for all $i\ge 0$.
 Then $M(A):=\{f^i(A)|i\in\mathbb{Z}\}$ is a finite set. \end{lem}